sascha-dibbern/common_divisions/README.md

 ## Enable documentation for divisions

-CFDivisions can generate POD and man3 documentation from divisions this divisions-library.
+CFDivisions can generate perldoc PODs and man3 documentation from divisions this divisions-library.

     bundle common divisions
     {